 Be sure you work with your doctor and get a full physical before you try to get pregnant.
 If you are predisposed to any issues, take extra care of yourself to make sure you are as healthy as possible.

 Improved health will help you get pregnant and have a healthier pregnancy.
 It's good for you AND your baby to be!

 If you've put on weight over the years, you may be at higher risk for some problems.

 Those chronic health problems tend to afflict women in the obese category more than those in a normal weight range.
 Try and get into a healthier weight range by improving your diet.
-Eating more organic foods is not only more healthy for you, it also helps reduce some of the toxins your body has to deal with on a daily basis.
-The pesticides used in the growing on non-organic food can leave a fertility unfriendly residue that your liver has to deal with when you eat them.
+Eating more organic foods is not only more healthy for you, but it also helps reduce some of the toxins your body has to deal with daily.
+The pesticides used in the growing on non-organic food can leave an unfriendly fertility residue that your liver has to deal with when you eat them.